AndrejaCH/Pewlett-Hackard-Analysis/README.md

 ### Background
 The data is gathered in six CSV files and the analysis is performed using relational databases.
-In this analysis I am using **QuickDBD** to create quick database design for better visualization **PostreSQL** a database system to load, build and host company’s data and **pgAdmin** a GUI to use SQL Language to explore, manipulate and extract the data.
+In this analysis I am using:
+- **QuickDBD** to create quick database design for better visualization,
+- **PostreSQL** a database system to load, build and host company’s data, and
+- **pgAdmin** a GUI, using SQL Language to explore, manipulate and extract the data.

-As a part of data modeling and data engineering the knowledge of constraint rules and awareness of “dirty data” that is flawed and require extensive cleaning is highly.
-Here is a quote from the module that summarizes few rules when building the database.
+As a part of **data modeling** and **data engineering** the fundamental knowledge of constraint rules and awareness of “dirty data” that is flawed and require extensive cleaning is very important.
+A section in the module summarizes few rules when building the database:

 > A constraint is a rule that is applied to a column in a SQL table.
 It will limit the data in a way that provides more accuracy and reliability when working with it.
 The unique constraint implies that the data in that column is unique.
 This ensures that if the table were to be updated in the future, nothing will be duplicated (1).